-6. Members who wish to appeal a decision will have ten (10) days from the date on which they received notice of the decision, to submit in writing to Softball Canada:
+5. Participants who wish to appeal a decision have seven (7) days from the date on which they received notice of the decision to submit, in writing to Softball Canada, the following:

-7. Any party wishing to initiate an appeal beyond the ten (10) day period must provide a written request stating reasons for an exemption to the requirement of Section 6.
-The decision to allow, or not to allow an appeal outside the 10-day period will be at the sole discretion of the President (or designate appointed by Softball Canada) and may not be appealed.
+6. A Participant who wishes to initiate an appeal beyond the seven (7) day period must provide a written request stating the reasons for an exemption.
+The decision to allow, or not allow, an appeal outside of the seven (7) day period will be at the sole discretion of the Case Manager and may not be appealed.

 GROUNDS FOR APPEAL

-8. A decision cannot be appealed on its merits alone.
-An appeal may be heard only if there are sufficient grounds for the appeal.
-Sufficient grounds only include if the Respondent:
+7. A decision cannot be appealed on its merits alone.
+An appeal may only be heard if there are sufficient grounds for appeal.
+Sufficient grounds include the Respondent:

 SCREENING OF APPEAL